 Taking place each August in Cluj-Napoca, the epic 4-day event caters to all dance music tastes, covering a wide spectrum of electronic genres, from house and techno to dubstep and drum’n’bass.
 The main stage, however, located inside the 30,000-seat Cluj Arena stadium, is entirely dedicated to EDM.

-In 2020, Romania’s largest electronic music festival celebrates its sixth anniversary with headliners David Guetta, DJ Snake, Pussycat Dolls, Dimitri Vegas & Like Mike, and Steve Aoki.
+In 2023, Romania’s largest electronic music festival celebrates its 8th anniversary with headliners Armin van Buuren, Ava Max, David Guetta, Steve Aoki, and Imagine Dragons.

 In between acts, make sure you check out the beautiful capital city of Transylvania, famed for its characterful architecture, hip cafés, and vibrant cultural life.